krishna0890227/Funny_Early_Care_Service/README.md

  * **The Header**
     * The header shows the name of the academy, using the other color chosen: Green.
 And continuing the computer code font theme.
-    * The header explains the club is for babies aged 0-3 years old.
+    * The header explains the academy is for babies aged 0-3 years old.
-    * The section provides the user with clear information about what the site is and who the club it is for.
+    * The section provides the user with clear information about what the site is and who the academy it is for.
 ![nav and header](https://github.com/user-attachments/assets/57f5466e-44c2-4baa-a7de-36449d445b94)

   * **The About Us Section**
-     * The About Us section gives details what the club offers their members, and has a table with the club meeting times.
      * This section shows the user the important information they need to know about the academy: What they offer and when they are open for different age groups.

 ![aboutus](https://github.com/user-attachments/assets/68991424-8d8f-410a-af31-203717929786)